Welcome to HTI Consultancy,

 where we help you to gain insights on the position of your health innovation in comparison to the current health lanscape.

-I am Katharina, a health economics expert for health innovations.
+I’m Katharina, a health economics expert specialised in health innovations.

-“Does your technology perform better than your competitors?
+“Does your technology perform better than that of your competitors?

-What about the costs?
-Are they higher, and if so, how much better does your health technology have to perform to balance out those extra costs?"
+But what about the costs?
+Are they higher — and if so, how much better does your health technology need to perform to offset those extra costs?”

 If you do not know the answer yet, let’s get together, and find out!